emilyfuhrman/emilyfuhrman.github.io/_posts/2024-02-29-solar-time.md

 ---
 A durational cyanotype exposure of sunbeams through the window of my London flat.

-This work continues to explore the methodic recording of sensory phenomena to portray incidental aspects of lived experience.
-Leaning on defined constraints and site-specific conditions, it aims to remove the artist from the process of composition and index the self in abstentia.
+In this work, I continue to methodically record sensory phenomena to portray incidental aspects of lived experience.
+Leaning on defined constraints and site-specific conditions, I aim to both elide artistic intervention and index the self in abstentia.

 I prepared the papers with light-sensitive cyanotype solution, then arranged them on a west-facing wall in a 6 &times; 3 grid.
 I exposed the papers to thirty minutes of sunlight on 2024/02/01, from 12:46 to 13:16, during which the beams visibly progressed &mdash; due, of course, to the apparent movement of the sun, which impressed upon the paper directly.